zwave-js/zwave-js-ui/README.md

 - **Send 'list' as integer**: Zwave 'list' values are sent as list index instead of string values

-Once finished press `SAVE` and gateway will start Zwave Network Scan, go to 'Control Panel' section and wait until the scan is completed to check discovered devices and manage them.
+Once finished press `SAVE` and gateway will start Zwave Network Scan, than go to 'Control Panel' section and wait until the scan is completed to check discovered devices and manage them.

-Settings, scenes and Zwave configuration are stored in JSON/xml files that you can easily import/export for backup purposes.
+Settings, scenes and Zwave configuration are stored in `JSON/xml` files that you can easily **import/export** for backup purposes.

 By default Node status (`true` if node is ready `false` if node is dead) will be published in: